Awards

 Brett Wiedmann & Dave Currier

-The 2024 inaugural Midwest Chapter WSF RASC “In The Arena” Award plaque reads:
+The 2024 Midwest Chapter WSF RASC “In The Arena” Award plaque reads:

 Roosevelt American Spirit Conservation Award